Pitsky - Crossbreed Info & Care Guide

 Grooming

 Grooming is an essential part of any dog’s care.
 Some dogs need more, and some need less, but all dogs need it.
-You have to brush your dog, bathe, clip their nails, check their ears, and make sure they’re protected against topical and internal parasites.
+You must brush your dog, bathe, clip their nails, check their ears, and ensure they’re protected against topical and internal parasites.
 The amount of grooming a Pitsky will need will depend on the exact type of coat the puppy will get.

 Training and socialization

 Training and socialization are essential parts of any dog’s mental health.
 Many dog owners think training is only important if you want to have an obedient, military-style dog.
-That is, of course, false, and training is necessary so dogs know how to behave, where to go potty, walk on a leash, and follow basic commands that will keep them out of trouble.
+That is false, and training is necessary so dogs know how to behave, where to go potty, walk on a leash, and follow basic commands that will keep them out of trouble.

-Socialization will make sure your dog reacts well to other dogs, people, and situations.
-Dogs that lack in that area can react poorly, which can often result in biting incidents.
-Make sure you introduce your Pitsky to different dogs, adults, kids, dog parks, situations, sounds, and sights.
+Socialization will ensure your dog reacts well to other dogs, people, and situations.
+Dogs lacking in that area can react poorly, often resulting in biting incidents.
+Ensure you introduce your Pitsky to dogs, adults, kids, dog parks, situations, sounds, and sights.

 Activity